Doomsday for the Deceiver

 Doomsday for the Deceiver is the debut album by Flotsam and Jetsam.
 It was released on July 4, 1986, on a budget of $12,000, and recorded in two weeks.
 It is the only album by Flotsam and Jetsam with Jason Newsted before his departure for Metallica.
-Most lyrics were written by Newsted; his songwriting contributions also appeared on the band's next album No Place for Disgrace (1988) and their 2012 album Ugly Noise.
+Most lyrics were written by Newsted; his songwriting contributions also appeared on the band's next album No Place for Disgrace (1988) and Ugly Noise (2012).

 Overview

 While most of their later albums focused more on politics and society in general, the lyrical content of Doomsday for the Deceiver is centered around themes related to history and literature, as well as Satanism and the occult.
 "She Took an Axe" relates the story of Lizzie Borden, who had been suspected of murdering her parents in 1892, and has a jump-rope rhyme written about her at the time as a refrain.
 "Der Fuhrer" refers to Adolf Hitler; the lyrics are more or less a story about him, in which he is portrayed as being evil and a "demon", but were not meant to be sympathetic towards Hitler or the Nazi Party.

 The album was re-released in 2006, including a re-mixed and re-mastered version, DVD, and original release.
 This album was the first of only a handful to ever receive a 6K rating from the influential British magazine Kerrang!.
 The album cover can be seen in the 1988 movie Sleepaway Camp II: Unhappy Campers.